Cnily03/cf-worker-mirrors/README.md

 For more information about secrets, please refer to [Secrets - Cloudflare Workers docs](https://developers.cloudflare.com/workers/configuration/secrets/).

-Modify environment variables in [wrangler.deploy.sample.toml](./wrangler.deploy.sample.toml) to match your configuration.
-And rename it to `wrangler.toml`.
+Move [wrangler.sample.toml](./wrangler.sample.toml) to `wrangler.toml` and modify environment variables to match your configuration.

 ```toml
 # The version of your worker